friederbluemle/livebundle-website/docs/plugins.md

 The source of this modularity comes from LiveBundle plugins system.

 LiveBundle will first generate and package JS bundle(s), using a `Bundler` plugin.
 It will then generate one or more representations *(QR Code, Deep Link ...)* for the package using one or more `Generator(s)` plugins.
 Then it will store the resulting LiveBundle packages, relying on a `Storage` plugin and will finally notify the user(s) by surfacing the packages representation(s), using one or more `Notifier(s)` plugins.
+Additionaly, for the `live` command, LiveBundle will rely on a `Server` plugin, used to launch a packager server.

 LiveBundle CLI ships with a predefined set of plugins.
 If you'd like to contribute a new plugin, please refer to our [plugin authoring documentation](link_to_plugin_authoring).